HoS0/HoSCom/README.md

 Each service in HoS environment need to have a contract suitable to its needs, please find the example of a contract in [test/serviceContract](https://github.com/HoS0/HoSCom/blob/master/test/serviceContract.coffee)

+In HoS we love [swagger](http://swagger.io/). before developing your service you need to write your documentation ether in swagger or other tools like [API bluepring](https://apiary.io/) and convert it to swagger JSON and includes it in your service contract, note that other service will send messages to each other base on `basePath` they should start with `/`, which in each service should be unique, tasks are in `paths` and also should start with `/`.

 Creating an instance of the service:

 ``` coffee-script